Retail Markets

 :Retailers/Buyers

 - Putting Local on the Menu: Tools and Strategies for Increasing the Utilization of Locally Raised Food in Restaurants and Food Service: The SCALE project is a two-part effort that first, examines how some food enterprises are making local buying work, and secondly, develops a tool that more accurately determines the real cost difference when buying local food.
-Check out their cost calculators for college and university dining services and for restaurants.

 - NC Growing Together: Explore collections of resources for producers, supply chain intermediaries, local/regional food business development, and educators, community and nonprofits.